appgardenstudios/hyaline-github-app-config/README.md

 - `_current-documentation` - Contains `documentation.db` (the merged documentation database) and `checkpoint` (timestamp for tracking purposes)

 **More info:** See [_merge action](.github/actions/_merge)

-## Generated Workflows

-The following workflows are automatically generated and maintained by the Doctor workflow based on the configurations found in the repository:

-### Extract Repo
-Generated and maintained by the Doctor workflow at `.github/workflows/_manual_extract_repo.yml` based on configurations in the `repos/` directory.
-Provides a dropdown interface to select and extract documentation from a specific repository.

-**Usage:** Run manually via workflow dispatch to extract documentation from a specific repository.
-The dropdown options are automatically updated by the Doctor workflow.

-**Inputs:**
-- `repo` - (required) Repository name (dropdown of available repos)
-- `trigger_merge` - (required) Whether to trigger the merge workflow (defaults to `true`)

-**Artifacts produced:**
-- `_extracted-documentation` - Contains `documentation.db` with the extracted documentation

-### Extract Site
-Generated and maintained by the Doctor workflow at `.github/workflows/_manual_extract_site.yml` based on configurations in the `sites/` directory.
-Provides a dropdown interface to select and extract documentation from a specific site.

-**Usage:** Run manually via workflow dispatch to extract documentation from a specific site.
-The dropdown options are automatically updated by the Doctor workflow.

-**Inputs:**
-- `site` - (required) Site name (dropdown of available sites)
-- `trigger_merge` - (required) Whether to trigger the merge workflow (defaults to `true`)

-**Artifacts produced:**
-- `_extracted-documentation` - Contains `documentation.db` with the extracted documentation

-### _Run Audit
-Generated and maintained by the Doctor workflow at `.github/workflows/_manual_audit.yml` based on configurations in the `audits/` directory.
-Provides a dropdown interface to select and run a specific audit.

-**Usage:** Run manually via workflow dispatch to run a specific audit.
-The dropdown options are automatically updated by the Doctor workflow.

-**Inputs:**
-- `audit` - (required) Audit name (dropdown of available audits)
-- `sources` - (optional) Sources to audit, comma-separated

-**Artifacts produced:**
-- `audit-results` - Contains `audit-results.json` with the audit results

 ## Apps